RikaiDev/cortex/docs/getting-started.md

 # Navigate to your project
 cd your-project

-# Initialize Cortex
+# Initialize Cortex workspace (use the new MCP approach)
-cortex init
+cortex mcp init

 # Generate IDE configurations
 cortex generate-ide